My Vienna: Otto Wagner’s architectural legacy

 Wagner Creations

 I highlight the following examples of Wagner’s creations throughout the Austrian capital city.
-I’ll describe Wagner’s design and development of the city’s municipal railway in another post.
+I’ll describe Wagner’s design and development of the city’s municipal railway in a separate post.

 - Ankerhaus, 1894